mohamed17803/HamoFirstSelenium/README.md

 cd HamoFirstSelenium
-Run Tests by running the testNg.xml
+Run Tests by running the testNG.xml

 View Allure Report Using Terminal